PocketRent/hhvm-pgsql/README.md

 This extension only requires the `libpq` library distributed with Postgres and HipHop VM itself.

+### Pre-built versions

+We supply pre-built versions of this extension for both Debian 7 Wheezy and Debian 8 Jessie.
+These can be found [here](https://beatbox.pocketrent.com/source/pgsql/) and should be renamed to `pgsql.so` before you follow the below installation instructions.

 ### Building & Installation

 Installation requires a copy of HipHop to be built from source on the local machine, instructions